-Building your budgets back to front means starting with a blank piece of paper and a desired net profit.
+Building your budgets back to front means starting with a blank piece of paper and budget for a desired net profit.
 Many of us start from last year’s results.

-Taking a shortcuts with our budgets by extrapolating from last year’s results will generally give you a fairly good forecast of what you’ll achieve if you keep doing the same things.
+Taking a shortcut with our budgets by extrapolating from last year’s results will generally give you a fairly good forecast of what you’ll achieve if you keep doing the same things.
 But what if you don’t want a repeat of last year.
 What if you think you could do better?
 How about starting from the Net Profit and working backwards from there?
-In Calxa online, we’ve designed the Budget Factory to do exactly this for you.
+In Calxa, we’ve designed the Budget Factory to do exactly this for you.

 What does it Cost to Run your Business?